11 Beach Towns In Ontario With Sandy Shores That Will Make You Forget You're In Canada

 Address: Tobermory, ON

 Why You Need To Go: While you won't find white sand around this harbour village, the pebble shores help make the surrounding waters some of the bluest you've ever seen.
-You'll think you're on the Caribbean coast as you float in these crystal clear waters.
+At the northern tip of the Bruce Peninsula, you'd never know you're swimming in Lake Huron with how crystal-clear the water is.
 If you're looking for a sandy beach though, you could check out Singing Sands Beach which is a short drive away from Tobermory's main drag.

 Before you get going, check out our Responsible Travel Guide so you can be informed, be safe, be smart, and most of all, be respectful on your adventure.